infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 ### Subscribe and setup repositories

 With our subscription information all setup, we can run the `bootstrap.yml` playbook to subscribe our server and setup the repositories.
+We're skipping the backup tasks since this is a fresh install of RHEL withhout any repositories setup (since we're not yet subscribed).
+If your environment is different then remove `--skip-tags=backup` as necessary.

     ansible-playbook -i inventory/hosts.yml \
       --limit virthost \
       --ask-vault-pass \
+      --skip-tags=backup \
       playbooks/bootstrap.yml

 ## Download RHEL 7.5 cloud image